-PART 1: The President
+PART I: The President

-Office of President 61.
+61. Office of President

-(1) There shall be a President of The Gambia who shall be the Head of State and of Government and Commander in Chief of the Armed Forces.

-(2) The President shall uphold and defend this Constitution as the supreme law of The Gambia.
+- There shall be a President of The Gambia who shall be the Head of State and of Government and Commanderin-Chief of the Armed Forces. - The President shall uphold and defend this Constitution as the supreme law of The Gambia.

-62. Qualification For election as President
+62. Qualifications for election as President

-(1) A person shall be qualified for election as president if-

-(a) he or she is a citizen of The Gambia by birth or descent,

-(b) he or she attained the minimum age of thirty years but not more than sixty-five years;

-(c) he or she has been ordinarily resident in The Gambia for the five years immediately preceding the election;

-(d) he or she has completed senior secondary school education; and

-(e) he or she is qualified to be elected as a member of the National Assembly.

-(2) A person who holds the citizenship or nationality of a country other than The Gambia, shall not be qualified for election as President .

-(3) A person who, while holding public office in The Gambia has been-

-(a) compulsorily retired, terminated or dismissed from such office, or

-(b) has been found guilty of any criminal offence by any court or tribunal established by law; or

-(c) has been found liable for misconduct, negligence, corruption or improper behaviour by any commission or committee of inquiry established by law shall not be qualified for election as President.
+- 1. A person shall be qualified for election as President if - a. he or she is a citizen of The Gambia by birth or descent; - b. he or she has attained the minimum age of thirty years; - c. he or she has been ordinarily resident in The Gambia for at least the five years immediately preceding the election; - d. he or she has completed senior secondary school education; and - e. he or she is qualified to be elected as a member of the National Assembly. - 2.
+A person who holds the citizenship or nationality of a country other than The Gambia, shall not be qualified for election as President. - A person who, while holding public office in The Gambia has been - a. compulsorily retired, terminated or dismissed from such office; or - b. has been found guilty of any criminal offence by any court or tribunal established by law; or - c. has been found liable for misconduct, negligence, corruption or improper behaviour by any commission or committee of inquiry established by law shall not be qualified for election as President.

-63. Tenure of office of President 6 of 2001
+63. Tenure of office of President

-(1) The term of office of an elected President

-shall, subject to subsection (3) and (6), be for a term of five years; and the person elected President shall before assuming office take the prescribed oaths.
+1. The term of office of an elected President shall, subject to subsection (3) and (6), be for a term of five years; and the person elected President shall before assuming office take the prescribed oaths.

-(2) The person elected President shall assume office sixty days following the day of his or her election, and in any case where the candidature of a person contesting the election is unopposed, such candidate shall be declared unopposed and elected to the office of the President on the day following the making of such declaration.
+- Designation of commander in chief Name/structure of executive(s)

+- Eligibility for head of state

+- Minimum age of head of state

+Head of state term length

+- Head of state removal

+- Head of state removal

+Perforanda

+- Head of state removal

+- Deputy executive

+Deputy executiveHead of state replacement

+Head of state removal
-(3) A person elected as President may at any time during his term of office be removed from office if a no confidence motion is passed in the National Assembly supported by two thirds of the members of the National Assembly.

-(4) where a no confidence motion is passed in accordance with subsection (3), the speaker shall request the Independent Electoral Commission to call for a referendum within thirty days of the passing of such motion to endorse or reject the decision of the National Assembly and where such decision is endorsed the President shall vacate the office.

-(5) The procedure for the conduct of such referendum shall be prescribed by an Act of the National Assembly

-(6) where the life of the National Assembly is extended for any period in accordance with section 99 (2), the term of office of the President shall be extended for the same period.
+- 2. The person declared elected as President shall take the prescribed oaths and assume office on the day the term of the incumbent President expires. - 3.
+A person elected as President may at any time during his term of office be removed from office if, a no confidence motion is passed in the National Assembly supported by two thirds of the members of the National Assembly. - 4.
+Where a no confidence motion is passed in accordance with subsection (3), the Speaker shall request the Independent Electoral Commission to call for a referendum within thirty days of the passing of such motion to endorse or reject the decision of the National Assembly; and where such decision is endorsed the President shall vacate the office. - 5.
+The procedure for the conduct of such referendum shall be prescribed by an Act of the National Assembly. - 6.
+Where the life of the National Assembly is extended for any period in accordance with section 99(2), the term of office of the President shall be extended for the same period.

-64. Temporary exercise of of President's functions
+64. Temporary exercise of President's functions

-Whenever the speaker has requested the Chief Justice to appoint a Medical Board in accordance with section 66, to enquire into the alleged mental or physical incapacity of the president to discharge the functions of his her office, those functions shall be performed by the Vice-President or, if he or she is for any reason unable to perform those functions, by the speaker, until the Medical Board has submitted its report:
+Whenever the Speaker has requested the Chief Justice to appoint a Medical Board in accordance with section 66, to enquire into the alleged mental or physical incapacity of the President to discharge the functions of his or her office, those functions shall be performed by the Vice-President or, if he or she is for any reason unable to perform those functions, by the Speaker, until the Medical Board has submitted its report: